Manchester Boddy: Interests

-Horticultural
+Horticulture

 In 1936, Boddy purchased a 150 acre parcel in La Cañada, north of Los Angeles.
 Boddy had a wide range of interests, including horticulture, ranching, plant science, and politics.
 In 1942, he bought Mission Nursery of San Gabriel—and its stock—from the Yoshimura family, who were interned.
 Boddy named his estate in La Cañada as Rancho de Descanso, which translates as "Ranch of Restfulness (or Repose)."
 The estate was deeded to Los Angeles County and is now open to the public as Descanso Gardens.

-Political
+Politics

 For more, see United States Senate election in California, 1950.

 In 1950, U.S. Representative Helen Gahagan Douglas challenged Democratic Senator Sheridan Downey for the Democratic senatorial nomination from California.
 When Downey bowed out of the campaign, citing ill health, Boddy entered the race.
 California's Democratic State Central Committee had tried to draft Boddy to run for office in previous elections in 1942 and 1946.
 Boddy refused, claiming he had no interest in public office.
 For the 1950 Senate race, Boddy offered no specific reasons why he was running for office other than to say it was a "challenge" and he would meet interesting people.